-(\ Windows 2000/XP - In "Separate resolutions..." mode only.)
+( In "Separate resolutions..." mode only.)

-- 1 Right-click your Windows desktop background, then click Properties → Settings. - 2 Select the display you want to disable, then clear the Extend my Windows desktop onto this monitor check box.
+- Right-click your Windows desktop background, then click Properties → Settings. - 2 Select the display you want to disable, then clear the Extend my Windows desktop onto this monitor check box. - 3 Click OK or Apply for your changes to take effect.